vermegi/vermegi.github.io/_posts/2018-08-13-deploying-a-serverless-app-on-azure-with-terraform-part1.markdown

     location = "West Europe"
 }
 {% endhighlight %}

+You will notice we don't give any credentials in the azurerm provider of the setup file.
+This is because when running locally Terraform will use the credentials of my command line.
+We will login to Azure in one of the next steps.

 Once you have this file, from the command line move to your /setup folder and issue the following command: